 The hutch was bright yellow and the credenza had a walnut color stain.
 By painting all of the furniture, I get a more cohesive look.
 I also changed out all of the cabinet knobs and drawer pulls to match each other.

-This craft room cost me almost nothing because almost everything is old.
+This craft room organization cost me almost nothing because almost everything is old.
 Basically, three of the storage bins are new.
 It just shows that you don’t have to spend a lot of money to organize.